 In fact, the duo had worked on six tracks in the summer of 1988 as Ride the Tiger, before Downes went back to a newly reformed Asia.
 (Downes also previously appeared on Yes‘ 1980 release Drama, and has now rejoined that band for the forthcoming Fly From Here, to be released in July 2011 by Frontiers Records.)
-“Affairs of the Heart,” a stoic and pretty ballad, ended up on ELP’s Blue Moon, while “Love Under Fire” appeared on Asia’s subsequent release Aqua.
+“Affairs of the Heart,” a stoic and pretty ballad, ended up on ELP’s Black Moon, while “Love Under Fire” appeared on Asia’s subsequent release Aqua.

 “Affairs” starts with this quixotic moment of romantic reverie, and bravely stays there.
 Emerson slowly insinuates himself, arriving with a few well-placed flourishes rather than an out-sized statement of purpose, then begins quietly building a delicate bed of sound.
 Lake, singing with a minstrel’s poise, further grounds a tune that might have moved into crunchy overkill in any other era.
 (For a taste of that, head over to Black Moon’s smart adaptation of “The Dance of the Knights,” from Prokofiev’s Romeo and Juliet.)
 You might have expected ELP, after so long away, to come back with a bigger, more showy effort.
 Instead, this was one of the album’s simpler, very welcome joys. — Nick DeRiso